top of page

 Isabella Cerase

-Isabella is a junior at Florida State University majoring in Psychology with a minor in Women’s Studies.
+Isabella is a senior at Florida State University majoring in Psychology with a minor in Women’s Studies.
 She joined the Keel Lab in the Fall of 2023 to gain further experience in eating disorders research after her interest in the topic sparked while conducting her own study on body image and social media among adolescent girls as part of a research class in high school.
-In Fall 2024, under the direction of Dr. Keel, she started her Honor Thesis focused on Instagram trends and their potential impact in inoculating from the negative body image effects of social media use.
-In the future, Isabella plans to pursue a PhD in social psychology.
+In Spring 2026, under the direction of Dr. Keel, she defended her Honors Thesis focused on Instagram trends and their potential impact in inoculating from the negative body image effects of social media use.
+Isabella will be continuing her education at Florida State University in the Ph.D. program in Social Psychology under the mentorship of Dr. Ashby Plant.

 InternFSU: